enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 };
 ```

-- I create a asynchronous login function.
+- The function login is correctly defined as asynchronous (async).

-- I parsed username and password from req.body.
+- The username and password are extracted from the request body (req.body).

+- The user is queried from the database using the provided username.

-- Then i searched the username in the database.
+- Bcrypt is used to compare the provided password with the hashed password stored in the database.

-- Then i matched the user password with the database password using bcrypt.
+- Proper error handling is implemented to handle cases where the user does not exist or the password is incorrect.

-- Then i checked whether user is null or password does not match.
-If any one happen i return from here.

-- If everything is ok then i generate token and set it to cookie.
+- Upon successful authentication, a token is generated and set to the cookie.

-- At last i returned userId, fullName, username and profilePic as a response.

-- If there is any error i console log it and send Internal Server Error to the front end.
+- User information (ID, full name, username, profile picture) is returned as a response upon successful login.

+- Error logging and appropriate error responses are provided.

 - Using the postman you can check whether you can login or not.

 ### Logout functionality

+- Open the auth.routes.js file.

-- Go to the auth.routes.js file and create a new route for logout.
-It will look like as follows
+- Create a new route for logout:

 ```javascript
 import { login, logout, signup } from "../controllers/auth.controller.js";